dopecodez/pingman/README.md

 The `options` available are based on the docs available for [Windows](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/ping), and the `man` pages for [Mac](https://ss64.com/osx/ping.html) and [Linux](https://linux.die.net/man/8/ping).

 There are options which are platform-specific across all three platforms.
-These are included in the `extendedPingOptions` available and can be found [here](#Extended-options(Platform-specific)).
+These are included in the `extendedPingOptions` available and can be found [here](#Extended-options).
 The general options available are abstracted across platforms and should work on all platforms.
 They can be found in the `pingOptions` object available in types.

 | option         | Type        | On Windows    | On Unix          |
 | :---           |    :----:   | :---          | :----            |